gvwilson/sensibleadventures/bookster/bookster.md

 you're worse than most of the animals I know!"

 "Worse than you?" the second soldier asked in strongly accented Gandan-o.
-"Worse than you do all the Hett here?"
+"Worse than you do all Hett here?"

 With a final glare, Uyves turned to Gaeston.
-"All right, stand up.
+"Come on, stand up.
 A walk will shake 'em back into place."

 Slowly, painfully, Gaeston straightened up.
 The look he gave the